Back

 LinkedIn Article: Various ways to connect with people on LinkedIn

-Step 9: Share your Completed Profile with Your Peer Mentor
+Step 9: Share your Completed Profile with Your Mentor

-Once complete, share a link to your LinkedIn profile with your peer mentor.
-Your peer mentor will review your profile with you before sharing it with BYU-Pathway Worldwide.
+Once complete, share a link to your LinkedIn profile with your mentor.
+Your mentor will share your profile with BYU-Pathway Worldwide.

 LinkedIn Article: Find your LinkedIn public profile URL